Empirical measurement of cosmic luminosity-angular distance relation: Standard model of cosmology

-The Stardard Model of cosmology compiles the current knowledge related to the begining, evolution and fate of the Universe.
-The model is based on the \textit{Friedmann-Lemaitre-Robertson-Walker} (FLRW) metric Eq.~\ref{eq:flrw}, which is a solution of Einstein's field equation of \textit{General Relativity} describing a homogeneous and isotropic expanding universe,
+According to the standard model, the \textit{Friedmann-Lemaitre-Robertson-Walker} (FLRW) metric along with the Einstein's field equation of \textit{general relativity} describe a homogeneous and isotropic expanding universe.
+The FLRM metric is given by